YvesW/client-resizer/README.md

 ## Changelog

 02-2023:
-- Fix the icon not displaying.
+- Fixed the icon not being displayed.
-- Add the option to automatically resize the client when you change the RuneLite config profile if the current monitor matches one of your configured monitor attributes.
+- Added the option to automatically resize the client when changing the RuneLite config profile if the current monitor matches one of the configured monitor attributes.